“Start a blog on WordPress” was my best decision I have ever made. Having an own blog is like you have a property online.

 - Step #6: Install WordPress on BlueHost – One-click Install WordPress

 - Now What?
 You have started a WordPress blog

 Step #1: Pick up your Hosting – Sign up for BlueHost WordPress hosting

-I am here aligned with BlueHost because it is my very first WordPress hosting service I have used and still using Bluehost to host a number of my own websites and blogs.
+I am here aligned with BlueHost because it is my very first WordPress hosting service.
+I have used and still using Bluehost to host a number of my own websites and blogs.

 I have negotiated with BlueHost to offer a very special discount for Pitiya readers.
-So, if you buy BlueHost web hosting through my link, you get up to 63% OFF discount. (you can get up to 83% off Bluehost coupon if you are very lucky)
+So, if you buy BlueHost web hosting through my link, you get up to a 63% OFF discount. (you can get up to 83% off the Bluehost coupon if you are very lucky)

 Disclosure: Some links on this page are referral links.
-That means, when you click those links and purchase any product or service, I will get a very small commission as a little thank of referring you to them, at no additional cost to you.
+That means, when you click those links and purchase any product or service, I will get a very small commission as a little thank you for referring you to them, at no additional cost to you.
 In fact, you will get maximum discounts when you purchase any product through my links.